 In 2012, Twaweza decided to trial a different model of communications interventions – a large scale intense campaign that propagated our core message, Ni Sisi, across a range of traditional media platforms as well as some newer more innovative mediums.

 In Kenya, Uganda and Tanzania, six powerful radio and TV adverts were aired thousands of times every day over three months on multiple media outlets.
 We also made use of creative outdoor advertising on walls, benches and billboards.
-In Tanzania and Uganda, many of our programmatic partnerships also focused on convey the core Ni Sisi message.
+In Tanzania and Uganda, many of our programmatic partnerships also focused on conveying the core Ni Sisi message.

-No message was received by even 50 percent of viewers (when they were asked to identify the message in an open-ended question) in Kenya and Tanzania.
+No message was received by even 50 per cent of viewers (when they were asked to identify the message in an open-ended question) in Kenya and Tanzania.

 High increase in people feeling that they themselves were responsible for tackling issues during post-campaign surveys.
 However, this occurred in exposed and unexposed groups.
 This might be due to other similar initiatives or messages.

-However, in Tanzania three issues, all covered by the campaign, saw a significant increase in respondents identifying themselves as primary change agents when compared to pre-campaign respondents and those unexposed to the campaign.
+However, in Tanzania, three issues, all covered by the campaign, saw a significant increase in respondents identifying themselves as primary change agents when compared to pre-campaign respondents and those unexposed to the campaign.

-In Tanzania, 43% of citizens could spontaneously complete the tag line for the campaign.
+In Tanzania, 43% of citizens could spontaneously complete the tagline for the campaign.

-Anecdotal feedback shows that the campaign was extremely popular and lead to a small spark of actions modeled on the adverts.
+Anecdotal feedback shows that the campaign was extremely popular and lead to a small spark of actions modelled on the adverts.
 For many years after the campaign, candidates coming to interview for positions at Twaweza would mention the campaign in connection with Twaweza’s work.